daym/docker-oreboot/README.md

 This will prepare a Docker image with the Rust compiler from DockerHub and then it will check out `oreboot` into the subdirectory `oreboot`.

-Then put file `bzImage` containing a Linux kernel (or LinuxBoot) into subdirectory `oreboot`, and then:
+Then you need to put file `bzImage` containing a Linux kernel (or LinuxBoot) into subdirectory `oreboot`, and then:

     cd oreboot
     cat rust-toolchain | egrep 'toolchain|channel|components' |sed -e 's;"llvm-tools-preview", ;;' >rust-toolchain.new && mv rust-toolchain.new rust-toolchain